Sam Levinson: Career

-In 2020, Levinson wrote and directed the film Malcolm & Marie, reuniting him with Euphoria star Zendaya, which was distributed by Netflix in February 2021.
-The film was received poorly by critics.
+In 2020, Levinson wrote and directed the film Malcolm & Marie, which was distributed by Netflix in February 2021.
+It was poorly received by critics.
 Aisha Harris of NPR wrote, "All that's left are two characters rendered awkwardly as vessels for a director's odd hang-ups about his own identity and craft".
-Shirley Lee of The Atlantic described the film simply writing "Malcolm & Marie isn't Art.
-It's a meltdown" and that it "seems to use the titular couple as mouthpieces for a litany of his own gripes."
-Levinson co-wrote the screenplay for the psychological erotic thriller Deep Water (2022), based on the 1957 novel of the same name by Patricia Highsmith.
-The film debuted on Hulu where the adaptation was poorly received.
-The Guardian film critic Peter Bradshaw specifically panned the film's script, writing "Deep Water looks like a huge amount of material has been shaped in the edit but there are odd gaps and elisions".
-Levinson has executive produced Pieces of a Woman (2020), Breaking (2022), X (2022), and Pearl (2022).
+Shirley Lee of The Atlantic wrote, "Malcolm & Marie isn't Art.
+It's a meltdown" and that it "seems to use the titular couple as mouthpieces for a litany of his own gripes".
+Levinson co-wrote the screenplay for the psychological erotic thriller Deep Water (2022), based on Patricia Highsmith's 1957 novel of the same name.
+The film debuted on Hulu and was poorly received.
+The Guardian film critic Peter Bradshaw specifically panned the film's script, writing, "Deep Water looks like a huge amount of material has been shaped in the edit but there are odd gaps and elisions".
+Levinson has executive produced Pieces of a Woman (2020), Breaking (2022), X (2022), Pearl (2022), and MaXXXine (2024).

-On June 29, 2021, Levinson announced that he was co-creating, writing and executive producing another HBO television drama series The Idol, alongside recording artist Abel 'The Weeknd' Tesfaye and his producing partner Reza Fahim.
-The series garnered controversy following an exposé in Rolling Stone which featured allegations against Levinson and Tesfaye of creating a toxic work environment, and crew members alleging the script involved explicit sexual content which amounted to "sexual torture porn."
+On June 29, 2021, Levinson announced that he was co-creating, writing, and executive producing another HBO television drama series, The Idol, alongside recording artist Abel "The Weeknd" Tesfaye and his producing partner Reza Fahim.
+The series garnered controversy following an exposé in Rolling Stone that featured allegations against Levinson and Tesfaye of creating a toxic work environment and crew members alleging the script involved explicit sexual content that amounted to "sexual torture porn".
 The first episode premiered at the 2023 Cannes Film Festival to negative reviews.
-Time Magazine critic Stephanie Zacharek wrote, "The Idol pretends to expose exploitation while reveling in it", Variety critic Peter Debruge noted "The script seems calculated to fool audiences into thinking they're observing how Hollywood operates, when so much of it amounts to tawdry clichés" and that the series "plays like a sordid male fantasy."
-The series premiered on Max on June 4, 2023.
-Noting that the season had been cut short by an episode without explanation, The Telegraph critic Ed Power expressed that the finale "had deepened the suspicion that, as far back as teen drama Euphoria, he was a voyeur without a soul."
+Time Magazine critic Stephanie Zacharek wrote, "The Idol pretends to expose exploitation while reveling in it".
+Variety critic Peter Debruge wrote, "The script seems calculated to fool audiences into thinking they're observing how Hollywood operates, when so much of it amounts to tawdry clichés", and that the series "plays like a sordid male fantasy".
+The Idol premiered on Max on June 4, 2023.
+Noting that the season had been cut short by an episode without explanation, The Telegraph critic Ed Power wrote that the finale "had deepened the suspicion that, as far back as teen drama Euphoria, [Levinson] was a voyeur without a soul."
 HBO announced the show's cancellation after one season on August 28, 2023.

 Personal life

 From 2008 to 2011, Levinson dated actress Ellen Barkin.
-Levinson is married to Ashley Lent Levinson.
-The couple have a son.
+Levinson is married to Ashley Lent Levinson, with whom he has a son.

 Levinson has discussed his struggles with drugs as a teenager and young adult.